Pujols hits 703rd HR to pass Babe for 2nd in RBI; Cards lose

 TRAINER’S ROOM

-Cardinals: 3B Nolan Arenado was scratched from the lineup 15 minutes before the game for what the team said were “precautionary reasons.” … OF Tyler O’Neill (strained left hamstring) went through a full baseball workout but the Cardinals are still uncertain if he will be ready to play by Friday. … RHP Jordan Hicks will either be activated from the injured list and pitch in Wednesday’s regular-season finale or throw a bullpen that day.
+Cardinals: 3B Nolan Arenado was scratched from the lineup 15 minutes before the game because of a slight quadriceps strain.
+He might also sit out Tuesday night as a precaution. … OF Tyler O’Neill (strained left hamstring) went through a full baseball workout but the Cardinals are still uncertain if he will be ready to play by Friday. … RHP Jordan Hicks will either be activated from the injured list and pitch in Wednesday’s regular-season finale or throw a bullpen that day.

 UP NEXT